Price discovery

 In economics and finance, the price discovery process (also called price discovery mechanism) is the process of determining the price of an asset in the marketplace through the interactions of buyers and sellers.

 Overview

 Price discovery is different from valuation.
-Price discovery process involves buyers and sellers arriving at a transaction price for a specific item at a given time.
+The price discovery process involves buyers and sellers arriving at a transaction price for a specific item at a given time.
 It involves the following: